luyadev/luya/docs/guide/ngrest-plugin-select.md

-# Dropdown Selection
+# Dropdown selection

 The {{luya\admin\ngrest\plugins\SelectArray}} and {{luya\admin\ngrest\plugins\SelectModel}} plugins generate a dropdown selection list from an array or a database table.

 ### Select from an Array

-Create a dropdown selection based on an assoc array:
+Create a dropdown selection based on an associated array:

 ```php
 public function ngrestAttributeTypes()